fbpx

-Color grading is a creative technique that alters the color and tones of an image.
+Color grading is a creative technique that alters the color and tones of an image, and there are various ways you can color grade in Photoshop.
 The goal of color grading is to add a certain feel to a photo, whether it’s a dark and moody feel with blue hues or a vibrant and light feel with yellow hues.
-There are various ways you can color grade in Photoshop, and here are my top five.

-Each color grading method produces a slightly different result, so you should choose the technique you use based on how you want your image to look.
+Here are my top 5 color grading methods, with each producing a slightly different result, so you should choose the technique you use based on how you want your image to look.

 Video Tutorial